ALA-herbarium/documentation/library.md

     * type = ‘media’
  * **Container**
     * Barcode.
-Unlike most biological objects, we can and do affix barcodes to the books (parts) themselves, _but_ Arctos precludes containers of type ‘collection object’ from actually having barcodes.
-So we need a “dummy container” to place the documents into, as with normal collection objects.
-A container of type ‘folder’ seems to be the best choice, and can be thought of as the _covers_ of a book or sheaf of papers.
-These ‘folder’ objects can then be housed on shelves, or in boxes.
+Unlike most biological objects, we can and do affix barcodes to the books (parts) themselves, but Arctos precludes containers of type ‘collection object’ from actually having barcodes.
+However, container type ‘tag’ is defined as “Label attached directly to a part”.
+So the barcoded containers should be created as having typ ‘tag’.
+For sheaves of papers in a folder, type ‘folder’ can be used, etc.

 An example of a book is [UAM:Herb:258400][7].